FREVA-CLINT/freva-deployment/docs/Installation.md

 # Installing the freva-deployment

-The freva deployment is used to deploy freva in different computing environments.
+The freva-deployment is used to deploy Freva in different computing environments.
 The general strategy is to split the deployment into different steps, these are :
 - Deploy MariaDB service via docker
-- Deploy a Hashicorp Vault service for storing and retrieving passwords and other sensitive data via docker (this step get automatically activated once the MariaDB service is set)
+- Deploy a HashiCorp Vault service for storing and retrieving passwords and other sensitive data via docker (this step get automatically activated once the MariaDB service is set)
 - Deploy Apache Solr service via docker
 - Deploy command line interface backend ([evaluation_system](https://gitlab.dkrz.de/freva/evaluation_system))
 - Deploy web front end ([freva_web](https://gitlab.dkrz.de/freva/freva_web))